mnot/I-D/rfc5785bis/draft.md

 However, to allow for the allocation of values prior to publication, the expert(s) may approve registration once they are satisfied that such a specification will be published.

-Registration requests should be sent to the wellknown-uri-review@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for well-known URI: example").
+Registration requests can be sent to the wellknown-uri-review@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for well-known URI: example").